charguer/formalmetacoq/README.md

    - Folder `Tuto` contains course notes:

       + File `Classic` is a tutorial on using classical logic in Coq

       + File `Coind` are incomplete notes on coinduction

 Compilation
 ===========

-The files should compile with Coq v8.10, v8.11 or v8.12.
+The files should compile with Coq v8.15.

 The compilation of the files depends on the TLC library.
 TLC is available from `opam`, package named `coq-tlc`.

 TLC can also be installed by hand.
-For Coq v8.10 or more recent:

 ```
   git clone git@github.com:charguer/tlc.git